How SpriteCell Came To Be

-I wanted to answer these questions.
-I wanted to chart information to make it easier to digest.
-I wanted to share it with others.
+I wanted to do the research no one else was doing to learn the answers to the questions I had and to make that information easy to digest, to share it with others.
 That’s why I made this website.
-Over time I have become more interested in video game history and more interested in preserving it, which has led to me making archives of various video game related things.
+Over time I have become more interested in video game history as a whole and more interested in preserving it, which has led to me creating archives of various media.

 Contacting me